Massachusetts Car Accident Settlement Calculator

 Should I accept the insurance company's first offer in Massachusetts?

 Generally, no. Insurance companies in Massachusetts typically start with a low offer.
-Our data shows that the average BI claim in Massachusetts is $403,669, and first offers are frequently well below this.
+The average BI claim payment in Massachusetts is $18,592 (NAIC 2022), and first offers frequently come in well below case value.

 Other Injury Type Calculators